Monique-nel/BFB321-Group04/README.md

 The application consists of a three-layer integrated architecture, consisting of a frontend, backend and database, to ensure functionality.
 - **Frontend** -> Built with Bootstrap, HTML and CSS for an attractive and responsive interface
-- **Backend** -> Not yet applicable for this submission, but built with Flask and Python functionality
+- **Backend** -> Not yet applicable for this submission, but will be built with Flask and Python functionality
-- **Integrated Database** -> The database was created using SQLite, and stores users, markets, vendors, and product information.
+- **Integrated Database** -> The database was created using SQLite, and stores users, markets, vendors, events and product information.

 ## User experience